X's weird webspace

 πŸ¦‹ butterfly sort 2

-woah so pretty, see how more interested your brain becomes when it sees funny picture?
+woah so pretty, see how interested your brain becomes when it sees a funny color-y picture?

-This shape is basically what allows us to keep our instruction count so low.
+This "V" shape is basically what allows us to keep our instruction count so low, by doing some sort of "pre-sorting" that does the heavy lifting.

 πŸ”¨ the construction